StudioRGL/Blender_Pipecleaner/README.md

 - [ ] clarify hasBeenPlaced vs hasBeenDefined
 - [ ] make it work with camera at origin
 - [ ] better names for materialsExist etc
-- [ ] make 'add camera' before GP and fill in box
+- [x] make 'add camera' before GP and fill in box
 - [ ] make sure 'solve contours' uses the correct camera
 - [ ] add generic function to get camera OBJECT from camera SHAPE NAME
 - [ ] separate UI helper functions from solver helper functions
+- [ ] make 'draw from camera' not a toggle
+- [ ] add helpful descriptions to operators

 ## Usage